MachineLemonade/docs/docs/getting-started.md

 Once you have a workspace, your next step is to get set up with our CLI and start developing locally.

-Follow our [CLI Install guide](https://www.astronomer.io/docs/cli-installation/) to get set up.
+Follow our [CLI Install guide](https://www.astronomer.io/docs/cli-installation/) to do so.

 ### Get Started